 Successful candidates for the APS College of Clinical Psychologists Student Prize will:

-- receive a certificate of acknowledgment of their achievement, presented by the relevant State Chair of the National Executive of the APS College of Clinical Psychologists at a public forum
+- receive a certificate of acknowledgment of their achievement, presented at a locally organised APS College of Clinical Psychologists event

 Tel: 03 8662 3300